soupi/learn-haskell-blog-generator/src/03-html/03-edsls.md

    can include unescaped special characters, and throw a type error when the user tries to do something invalid.

-2. Our HTML EDSL can move to its own module so it can be reused in multiple modules
+2. Our HTML EDSL can move to its own module so it can be reused in multiple modules.

 In the next few sections, we'll take a look at how to define our own types and how to work with modules to make it harder to make errors, and a little bit